Skip to Site Header Skip to Main Content Skip to Footer

 You focus your attention on moving your body into different yoga postures and then allow yourself to calm your mind during poses like sitting cross-legged in Easy Pose or while lying flat on your back in Corpse Pose.

-If you’re interested in learning more, make sure you read more about the benefits of yoga and how to get started.
+If you’re interested in learning more, read more about yoga's benefits and how to get started.

 Progressive Relaxation